Singapore is an impatient nation.

 MachMetrics

-Machmetrics is a professional recognised side speed measuring tool.
-The platform can run scheduled tests for the URL you provided, and from various locations and different devices to provide you a detailed report of the results gotten on regular basis.
+Machmetrics is a professionally recognised side speed measuring tool.
+The platform can run scheduled tests for the URL you provided, and from various locations and different devices to provide you a detailed report of the results getting on a regular basis.
 This could be daily, weekly, bi-monthly or monthly, depending on your preference.

 Speed Curve